dmcglinn/quant_methods/lessons/git_introduction.md

 title: Introduction to Git
 ---

-The purpose of this lesson to start using Git and GitHub from the command line and within R studio.
+The purpose of this lesson to provide a minimum use case of how to link Rstudio, git, and GitHub.
+I also provide links down below to lessons that demonstrate how to use git from the command line.

 To complete the GitHub portion of this lesson you will need to create a GitHub user account: https://github.com/